 - micro and small business support

 - small scale culture and heritage developments and improvements

 - rural tourism − new small tourist attractions

 - forestry improvements through improving productivity

-To the end of February 2019, 70 projects have created 118 new jobs alongside 43 new techniques developed to assist productivity within businesses.
-Investment has supported work to provide 17,092 additional visitors with enhanced facilities in the area.
+To the end of February 2019, 70 projects created 118 new jobs alongside 43 new techniques developed to assist productivity within businesses.
+Investment supported work to provide 17,092 additional visitors with enhanced facilities in the area.